 Superdry and Bleckmann will expand the use of robotic systems following a successful pilot project conducted earlier this year.
 The test phase of the project has shown significant improvements within the logistics process by using Hikrobot carriers for e-commerce order fulfillment and processing of returns.
-It involved 20 robots and around 12.000 pick locations, leading to an increase of the order picking and returns processing efficiency by 100%.
+It involved 20 robots and around 12,000 pick locations, leading to an increase of the order picking and returns processing efficiency by 100 per cent.

 Bleckmann is constantly looking for first-rate, innovative solutions that contribute to the improvement of its services.
 Last year Bleckmann announced a European scoop being the first logistics service provider in Europe to use the American robot solution Chuck.
 However, until recently robotics were very expensive to obtain.
 Of late the investment is becoming more and more profitable.
 The simplicity of the robot guidance system allows for fast and flexible layout changes and the inherent flexibility of this modular approach allows for easy upscaling.
 After the success of the joint pilot project using Hikrobot carriers for e-commerce order fulfilment and processing of returns, Superdry and Bleckmann will expand automation in the fulfilment centre in Grobbendonk, Belgium.

 Gordon Knox, Business Transformation and Logistics Director at Superdry explains: “As a multi-channel retailer competing in the fast-moving fashion sector, maintaining high product availability, efficient fulfilment and the rapid processing of returns is essential for ensuring the best possible customer experience.
 Automation has helped enhance these aspects of our operations.”